Roosters crowing children growing, got big plans but dirty pants, with kids to teach life is sweet!

 School starts next week and I’ve been making some last minute changes to my schedule.
-Spent a few days in New York visiting good friends and buying books for the school! never had so much fun swiping a credit card.
+Spent a few days in New York visiting good friends and buying books for the school! :D :D :D never had so much fun swiping a credit card.

 I woke up yesterday morning with inexplicable hives.
 Dr. Frank – where are you when I need you?
 Been taking anti-histamines and using some cortisone cream – but I just think it’s weird to come all the way back from Nepal to have an allergic reaction to…laundry detergent? dogs?
 American culture?

 I want everyone to know that this isn’t it for Arambha.
 I have devised some masterful ways of working for Kopila from afar, including writing an official curriculum for the school! and preparing for a return trip in March.

 So please don’t delete me from your RSS feeds or your favorites bookmark – you haven’t heard the last of me.